evan-dayy/sp24-cs5004-notes/README.md

 ## Save it to your own space

-For people who wish to see the notes in your own Github repositary, here I provide instructions on how to `fork` it; One of the benefit is that you see when I update the file and then you can `sync` by clicking one botton;
+For people who wish to see the notes in your own Github repositary, here I provide instructions on how to `fork` it; One of the benefit is that you will see when I update the file and then you can `sync` by clicking one botton;

 - You should have your own Github account;
 - Click the `Fork` botton on the right cornor near `Code`